gluio/voltos-ruby/README.md

-# Voltos
+# Voltos Ruby bindings

-Welcome to your new gem!
-In this directory, you'll find the files you need to be able to package up your Ruby library into a gem.
-Put your Ruby code in the file `lib/voltos`.
-To experiment with that code, run `bin/console` for an interactive prompt.

-TODO: Delete this and the text above, and describe your gem
+This gem provides Voltos Ruby bindings for provide a small SDK for access to the Voltos API from apps written in Ruby.
+Voltos ([https://voltos.online](https://voltos.online)) provides credentials-as-a-service for app and system developers.

 ## Installation